-At December 31, 2015 and 2014, the Company held certain assets, and at December 31, 2014, the Company held certain liabilities, that are required to be measured at fair value on a recurring basis.
-These included investments held in connection with the Company's non-qualified contributory deferred compensation plan and liabilities associated with the outstanding common stock warrants associated with the Convertible Notes discussed in Note 5.
+At December 31, 2016 and 2015, the Company held certain assets that are required to be measured at fair value on a recurring basis.
+These included investments held in connection with the Company's non-qualified contributory deferred compensation plan.

-The investments held by the Company in connection with its deferred compensation plan consist of mutual funds traded in an active market.
-The Company determined the fair value of these mutual funds based on the net asset value per unit of the funds or the portfolio, which is based upon quoted market prices in an active market.
+The investments held by the Company in connection with its deferred compensation plan consist of money market and mutual funds traded in an active market.
+The Company determined the fair value of these assets based on the net asset value per unit of the funds or the portfolio, which is based upon quoted market prices in an active market.
 Therefore, the Company has categorized these investments as Level 1.